jessepav/lacygoill-wiki-backup/vim/vim9.md

 ### workarounds to unlet a script-local variable

-If you  use a script-local  variable as some sort  of cache, and  you're worried that it  might consume too  much memory,  you can simply  reset the cache  to an empty value (list, dictionary, blob...).
+If you  use a script-local  variable as some sort  of cache, and  you're worried that it might consume too much memory, you  can simply reset the cache to a null value.
+See `:help null`.

 Otherwise,  if you  really want  the reference  not to  exist anymore,  the only workaround I  can think  of is to  turn your variable  into a  dictionary's key.